 Returning Your Mail Ballot

 Mail ballots must be received in the Elections Office by 7:00 P.M. on November 3, 2020 in order to be counted.
-You have many options to return your voted mail ballot.
+You can return the ballot as early as you wish.
+There are many options to return your voted mail ballot.

 - Secure drop boxes are available at all early voting sites during voting hours.